yybuxiu04/k8smeetup.github.io/docs/admin/kubefed_init.md

+---
+title: kubefed init
+notitle: true
+---
 ## kubefed init

 Initialize a federation control plane

 ### Synopsis

-Init initializes a federation control plane.
+Initialize a federation control plane.

     Federation control plane is hosted inside a Kubernetes cluster.
 The host cluster must be specified using the